 In early 2022 the boundaries of the management zones Established Area and the Buffer Zone were expanded to reflect the current distribution of the pest.

 The OPM Manual for oak tree owners includes guidance on the zones.

-A Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Control and Protected Zones.
-It is aimed at preventing the pest from spreading, and reducing its impacts.
+A Defra-funded, Forestry Commission-led programme of OPM survey and control operates in the Buffer and Pest Free Area.
+It is aimed at preventing the pest from spreading and reducing its impacts.
 The programme includes: